acceleratingtothefuture/Repo-For-Professor-Danish-Khan/data structures/w11/final.md

 #include <vector>
 using namespace std;

-// This function finds the missing number in the array.
+//   finds the missing number in the array.
 // The array contains numbers from 0 to N, but one number is missing. int findMissingNumber(const vector<int>& nums) {
     int n = nums.size();
-    // If the array length is N, then the numbers should be 0 through N.
+    // if the array length is N, then the numbers should be 0 through N.
     // The sum of numbers from 0 to N is: N * (N + 1) / 2
     int expectedSum = n * (n + 1) / 2;

     int actualSum = 0;

-    // Loop through the array and add up all the values for (int i = 0; i < n; i++) {
+    //loop through the array and add up all the values for (int i = 0; i < n; i++) {
         actualSum += nums[i];
     }

-    // The missing number is the difference between what the sum
-    // should be and what it actually is return expectedSum - actualSum;
+    //  missing number is the difference between what the sum should be and what it actually is return expectedSum - actualSum;
 }